Galileo1701-7/FSND-Proj3-Linux-Server-Config/README.md

 # IMPORTANT NOTE:

 Due to issues with the class material in the second section, I was exempted from the second project.
+Attempts to get support on this topic caused over a two month delay in my class.
+Please contact Dekota S. for more information if necessary.

 In order to complete the final project, I deployed a substitute app to my configured Ubuntu server.
 The deployed app uses flask, an HTML template, css, and queries a PostgresQL database to display a table containing data (specifically the UK Beatles Discography).
 I used python to create and insert data into the "beatles" table on the posgresql database called "allen".

 This simple app demonstrates the proper function of the ubuntu-apache-wsgi-flask-python-posgresql stack.
 With this caveat, my project satisfies the rubric.